 In your case you want to consider making something that is already included in your primary product, a secondary product.

 Microsoft does this with the Xbox.
 People usually purchase an Xbox system or bundle that comes with minimal video games.
 This forces the customer to by the video game or disc from them or the secondary market.
 So Microsoft makes a large transaction selling the system, but the money they make off of selling games, controllers, and subscriptions can quickly exceed the purchase price of the system.
-This is beautiful execution of using secondary products to your advantage.
+This is a beautiful execution of using secondary products to your advantage.

 When increasing your prices, you want to make sure that you are also optimizing them for scalability.
 This is very relevant to price elasticity.